dojo/docs/dojox/layout/TableContainer.rst

 .. code-example::
   :version: local

   Load the required JavaScript files.
-These include the TableContainer itself, along with the three other widgets that it contains.
+These include the TableContainer itself, and the dijit.TextBox widget that it contains.
   A TableContainer widget is created programmatically, and four text box widgets are added to it.

   .. javascript::